Green-breasted mango: Vocalization

 The green-breasted mango is not highly vocal.
 Its song is "a buzzy and repetitive tsi si-si-si si-si-si" with up to 17 notes.
 Its calls include a "short, high, and sharp sip or sik" in flight, a "harsh chipping, chik chik chik" while feeding or perched, and a "high, shrill, slightly tinny twittering" during agonistic encounters.

 Status

-The IUCN has assesed the green-breasted mango as being of Least Concern.
+The IUCN has assessed the green-breasted mango as being of Least Concern.
 It has a very large range and an estimated population of at least a half million mature individuals, though the latter is believed to be decreasing.
 No immediate threats have been identified.
 Because the species is common in human-modified landscapes like agricultural fields, parks, and residential areas, and even favors them in some places, "in the short term, this species may benefit from deforestation and the landscapes that result from anthropogenic intervention."

 The green-breasted mango is protected in the U.S. under the Migratory Bird Treaty Act.